pivotal/docs-tap/scst-store/upgrading.hbs.md

 In Tanzu Application Platform v1.7, VMware introduces Artifact Metadata Repository (AMR) to SCST - Store.
 Tanzu Application Platform installs AMR components by default after upgrading.

-How you must configure AMR depends on how Tanzu Application Platform was deployed:
+How you must configure AMR depends on if:

 * Tanzu Application Platform is installed in a single cluster, Full profile, deployment.
+See [Single cluster or Full profile upgrade](#full-profile-upgrade).
 * Tanzu Application Platform is installed in a multicluster deployment.
+See [Multicluster upgrade](multicluster-upgrade).

 ### <a id="full-profile-upgrade"></a> Single cluster or Full profile upgrade